 3:30pm Boat departs to circle the North Manitou Shoal Lighthouse, “The Crib” (Weather permitting)

 First and foremost, please be aware that although scheduled for Monday, September 12th, this trip will be determined by the weather.
 High wind or heavy rain (among other conditions!) will cause us to travel on Tuesday, September 13th.
 The boat captain makes this decision the morning of the trip.
 We will be riding aboard the MISHE- MOKWA, so definitely bring a jacket and hat if you plan to sit on the top deck!

 Dress: Good walking shoes/boots are essential; dress in layers and include a light jacket, depending on the weather.
-Hats, backpacks, bug spray, sunscreen, or bags come in handy.
+Hats, backpack/bag, bug spray, binoculars, walking sticks, water bottle, sunscreen come in handy.
 A watch is recommended.

 Food: Remember that you must bring your own sandwich.
 We will provide beverages (water and soft drinks), snacks and cookies.
 This eases the process in case of cancellation or using the rain date.
 Cash bar and additional snacks are available for purchase on the boat.
 If you like, you can contact the Village Cheese Shanty ahead of time to order a sandwich and they will have it ready for you in the morning for pick up. www.villagecheeseshanty.com.
 231-256-9141.
 They have requested that you place your order prior to 3pm the day before the trip.